 Annual Report: The report, which is issued annually, contains detailed information on emergency services, safety tips, university policies and state laws, and additional support services, fire safety in on-campus housing, confidential crime reporting, and missing student notification protocol.
 If you would like to receive a copy, call 573.651.2215.
 A copy of the Crime/Fire Log may also be requested.
 (The Department of Public Safety is located at 1401 North Sprigg Street.)
 Each year Southeast also publishes the report in the Campus Safety Handbook.

 The University utilizes a multi-layered toolbox for providing emergency information to faculty, staff, and student populations.
-For information on the University Notification System and the Emergency Response and Evacuation Procedures please visit www.semo.edu/dps and click on Campus Emergency Prep in the left column or call 573.651.2215
+For information on the University Notification System and the Emergency Response and Evacuation Procedures please visit www.semo.edu/dps and click on Emergency Preparedness & Safety or call 573.651.2215

 Substance Abuse Prevention and Education (SAPE) services are available to students, faculty and staff.
 A variety of educational programs, individual counseling, and prevention activities can be provided upon request.
 Information can be found online at http://www.semo.edu/sape/ or email SAPE@semo.edu or call 573.986.6191.